 I have been informed that I have been excluded for academic failure.
 Can I do anything to reverse this?

-The general rule is that if you fail to pass at least three module credits over two consecutive semesters, you may be excluded for academic failure.
 If this happens you will not be able to continue with your course.
-If you believe that difficult circumstances, for example ill health or serious personal problems, were the reason for your failure it may be possible to apply for late mitigating circumstances.
+If you believe that difficult circumstances, for example ill health or serious personal problems, were the reason for your failure it may be possible to make an academic appeal.
 For further information please contact Brookes Union Advice.

 Do I have the right to see my exam paper?

 Yes you do have the right to see it but you cannot take it away.
 You will be allowed the opportunity to look at it in a room with your Module Leader in attendance.

 Can I get a breakdown of the different components of my module?

 Yes you can ask your Module Leader for this.